ajaysheoran2323/Kubernetes/Labels Selectors and matchLabels/Selectors.md

         image: nginx
  ```

 So, this is kind of confusing.
-What does the *selector*, label, and matchLabel do?
+What does the *selector*, *label*, and *matchLabel* do?
 And why are there multiple nested labels?

 So, the first metadata describes the deployment itself.
 It gives a label for that actual deployment.
-So, if you want to delete that deployment, you would say kubectl delete -l app=nginx,tier=backend
+So, if you want to delete that deployment, you would say `kubectl delete -l app=nginx,tier=backend`